Pour de l’assistance ou des renseignements en français, veuillez contacter email@example.com.

 Massage Therapy consists primarily of hands-on manipulation of the soft tissues of the body, specifically, the muscles, connective tissue, tendons, ligaments and joints, for the purpose of optimizing health.

 Ontario’s Massage Therapists are primarily self-employed health professionals, working in a variety of settings such as Massage Therapy clinics, chiropractic or multi-disciplinary clinics, health spas, long-term care facilities, community health clinics and hospitals, as well as private practice.

 To practise Massage Therapy in Ontario, you must first obtain a Certificate of Registration from the College of Massage Therapists of Ontario (CMTO).
 Only those registered with the College may use the protected titles “Registered Massage Therapist” (RMT) or “Massage Therapist” (MT).
 Both titles are equivalent and mean that the holder of the title is a registrant of CMTO.

-- If the education was completed more than three years prior to attempting the Certification Examinations or prior to applying for registration, the applicant must successfully complete a CMTO Refresher Course.
+- If the education was completed more than three years prior to attempting the Certification Examinations or prior to applying for registration, you must successfully complete a CMTO Refresher Course.

 - Complete CMTO’s Certification Examinations.

 - Demonstrate they are permitted to work in Ontario by providing evidence of Canadian citizenship, permanent residency in Canada, or authorization under the Immigration and Refugee Protection Act(Canada) to engage in the practice of Massage Therapy.

 - Be able to speak and write either English or French with reasonable fluency (meet the requirements of CMTO’s Language Fluency Policy).

 - Provide proof of professional liability insurance.

-- Satisfy the Registration Committee that the applicant’s past and present conduct provide reasonable grounds for the belief that the applicant:
+- Satisfy the Registration Committee that your past and present conduct provide reasonable grounds for the belief that you:

 - Will practise Massage Therapy with decency, honesty and integrity, and in accordance with the law;

-- Does not have any physical or mental condition or disorder that could affect his or her ability to practise Massage Therapy in a safe manner; and
+- Do not have any physical or mental condition or disorder that could affect your ability to practise Massage Therapy in a safe manner; and